laurgao/emra/readme.md

 Parody of The Pretentious Game.

-Created in Java.
-To run locally: have Java installed and then run
+Created in Java by Laura and Emma.
+To run locally: clone this repo, have Java installed, and then run

 ```
 javac *.java